mvolkmann/blog/src/nushell.md

 <aside>
 It seems like many of the conceptual types should become real types long-term.
-I would think at least these could become real types: boolean, date, decimal (remove number?), duration, filesize, and list.
+I would think at least these could become real types: boolean, date, decimal (remove number?), and list.

 Related to this is the fact that the `describe` command doesn't strictly return real type names.